molecuel/mlcl_module_boilerplate/README.md

 # molecuel module Boilerplate

 This is a boilerplate for the module development for the molecuel Framework.
 We are using typescript and compile the code to es6.
-The code is only compatible to node versions > 4.X.
+The code is compatible to node versions > 4.X.

 ## Starting the development